coderefinery/workshop-intro/livestream.md

 - Instructors and helpers watch and answer (by writing or on-stream).

-- **Do not include names or identifies in the Notes Doc: it is public.**
+- **Do not include names or identifies in the document: it is public.**

-- Please don't use the Twitch or Zoom chat for questions about the content: who can keep track?
+- Please don't use the Twitch or Zoom chat for questions about the content!

-**Icebreaker: Please answer the icebreaker question in the Notes**
+**Collaborative document demo and icebreaker**

-### Where do you focus?
+### Where to focus?

 There is so much information!
-What should we look?

 1. **Livestream** - first priority
 2. **Your team** - if you have one